thindil/steamsky/bin/doc/MODDING.md

 ### Recipe data structure
 - Each recipe start from `[` symbol.
 Any value between `[` and `]` is a recipe index (it can be number or text) and must be unique.
-This value is used at this moment only for set starting recipes.
+This value is used at this moment for set starting recipes and in Craft types of goals.
 - Material: Item type of materials need for recipe.
 Each material must be separated with `, ` (comma and space)
 - Amount: Amount of crafting materials needed for recipe.
 If you set more than